Ocean County Jail, NJ

 Q

-Will my phone location be shared if I accept a call from an incarcerated person?
+Will my phone location be shared when I accept a call from an incarcerated person?

 Yes.
-If you accept a call placed via ViaPath/Telmate, the vendor may obtain your phone location for 60 minutes unless you decline the call; declining is the way to avoid that temporary location access.
+When you accept a phone call placed through ViaPath/Telmate, your phone location can be obtained for 60 minutes unless you decline the call.

 Communication